AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 6.md

 - [ ]
 ##  Outline important NPCs

+- [ ] Reynard Allerton - scout worker at the Crematorium - Gregarious
+- [ ] Sebastian Allerton - thug worker at the Crematorium - Good-natured chatterbox
 - [ ] Bautha Dyrr - Drow Priest at the Infirmary
-- [ ] [Verin Thelyss](https://5e.tools/bestiary.html#verin%20thelyss_crcotn) - Leader at the Barracks
+- [ ] [Verin Thelyss](https://5e.tools/bestiary.html#verin%20thelyss_crcotn) - Leader at the Barracks - Tired, concerned
-- [ ] Reynard Allerton - scout worker at the Crematorium
-- [ ] Sebastian Allerton - thug worker at the Crematorium
-- [ ] Prolix Yusaf - Scholarly Agent of the Allegiance of Allsight at the Crematorium - Voice: Winter from *The Nursery Nurse*
+- [ ] Prolix Yusaf - Scholarly Agent of the Allegiance of Allsight at the Crematorium - Voice: Winter from *The Nursery Nurse*, uses too many words
-- [ ] Naevyn Tasithar - injured drow scout at the Infirmary
+- [ ] Naevyn Tasithar - injured drow scout at the Infirmary - Voice: weak, slightly higher
-- [ ] Foghome - firbolg priest at the Dilapidated Temple
+- [ ] Foghome - firbolg priest at the Dilapidated Temple - Voice: Canadian, deeper
 - [ ] Delez and Prima Demona - drow brother-sister at the Ready Room
 - [ ] Kalym Telaarin - drow priest of the Luxon at the Wall of the Unforgotten
 - [ ] Question - tiefling at the Ready Room